AdobeDocs/experience-manager-65.en/help/assets/search-assets.md

 ### Search suggestions as you type {#searchsuggestions}

 When you start typing keywords, AEM suggests the possible search keywords or phrases.
-The suggestions are based on the metadata of the existing assets. <!--AEM indexes all the metadata fields to help with search.--> To provide search suggestions, the system uses the values of the following few metadata fields.
+The suggestions are based on the metadata of the existing assets.
+AEM indexes all the metadata fields to help with search.
+To provide search suggestions, the system uses the values of the following few metadata fields.
 To provide search suggestions, consider populating the following fields with appropriate keywords:

 * Asset tags. (maps to `jcr:content/metadata/cq:tags`)
 * Asset title. (maps to `jcr:content/metadata/dc:title`)